CPNV-VIR1/les-jaquier/README.md

 │           └───resources
 ├───ms-[db, api-gateway]         //Used to build custom images without code │   ├───Dockerfile
-│   └───config                   //Optionnal additionnal config recommanded when used in compose ├───docs
+│   └───...                      //Optionnal additionnal config recommanded when used in compose or for building image ├───docs
 ├───compose*.yaml                //Dev and production docker compose ├───*.sh                         //All the script to deploy remotely